Jus ad bellum: Just cause

+that would have prevailed had the war not occurred.
+Wars cannot be fought simply to annex property or install a regime change.
+Current doctrines of "anticipatory self-defense" or preemptive strikes, sometimes associated with the Bush Doctrine, have challenged concepts of right intention/just cause.
+Right cause includes humanitarian intervention, particularly when actions "shock the conscience".
+The responsibility to protect covers more in depth the nature of humanitarian intervention.

+Legitimate authority

 The principle of right authority suggests that a war is just only if waged by a legitimate authority.
 Such authority is rooted in the notion of state sovereignty.
 In his Summa Theologica St. Thomas Aquinas notes that to be a just war, war has not only to be declared publicly, but also must be declared by the proper authority.

-Proper authority is what differentiates war from murder: "It is the rules of warfare that give the practice meaning, that distinguish war from murder and soldiers from criminals".
+Proper authority is what differentiates war from murder: "It is the rules of warfare that give the practice meaning, that distinguish war from murder and soldiers from criminals."
 A soldier is treated as a prisoner of war and not a criminal because they are operating under the proper authority of the state and cannot be held individually responsible for actions committed under the orders of their military leadership.